 Relying solely on honeybees for pollination of spring flowering crops is risky due to hive rental supply issues and potential adverse weather during bloom.
 Native species, including Colletes inaequalis, have been shown to be effective orchard pollinators.
 Here in the Northeast, Colletes bees are some of the first to emerge in the spring and are well adapted to adverse conditions.
 They can form large aggregations of hundreds of bees nesting in sandy soils, yet they have not been managed for pollination services.
 Another type of native, ground nesting bee, the alkali bee (Nomia melanderi), is used for pollination of alfalfa in the western U.S. and farmers have become adept at creating nesting conditions for them.
 We propose to take a similar approach with Colletes.

 In April 2017, we tried three different methods to establish a population of ground nesting bees on one farm as opposed to the three orchards planned.
 We were not able to find sufficient numbers of overwintering cocoons or adults to try our methods in three different orchards.
-From our experiences trying to source wild bees, we adapted our methods to depending on freshly caught adult bees from aggregation sites as an establishment strategy.
+From our experiences trying to source wild bees, we adapted our methods to depending on freshly caught adult bees from aggregation sites as an establishment strategy and focused on working at The Farm Between.

 The three methods trialed at The Farm Between were: